 In true Japanese fashion, he was embarrassed to have potentially lost face and for not following through on his mission, so Kanakuri returned to Japan without notifying any officials in the Olympics.

 Despite his “failure” at the Olympic games in Stockholm, Kanakuri went on to compete in the 1920 Summer Olympics in Antwerpen, Belgium, finishing at 2 hours, 48 minutes and 45.4 seconds, and the 1924 Summer Olympics in Paris, France, which he also failed to complete.
 He was chosen to compete in the 1916 Summer Olympics in Berlin, Germany, which was canceled due to the outbreak of World War I.

-50 years later, Swedish authorities were still considering Kanakuri a missing person before they discovered that he was alive and well, living in Japan.
-Once news broke the news broke, Kanakuri was contacted by the Swedish National TV, who offered to help him complete the race in Sweden.
-In 1967, Kanakuri completed the race with the time 54 years, 8 months, 6 days, 5 hours, 32 minutes and 20.3 seconds.
+50 years later, Swedish authorities still considered Kanakuri a missing person before they discovered that he was alive and well, living in Japan.
+Once news broke, Kanakuri was contacted by the Swedish National TV, who offered to help him complete the race in Sweden.
+In 1967, Kanakuri completed the race with the time 54 years, 8 months, 6 days, 5 hours, 32 minutes, and 20.3 seconds.